DPWelsh/Codabunga/content/posts/my-third-post.md

 My thoughts culminated into one focused project idea: an **authorship classifier**.
 One that is trained on Facebook Messenger data.

 #### 1.2.
 Background: Authorship classification
 Classification is a massive part of what we do with our human intelligence.
-We sort paper mail by postal addresses, identify people we know on the street by recognising their faces, judge whether or not we thought that the film we just watched was actually good, or just weird in a bad way...
+We sort paper mail by postal address, identify people we know on the street by recognising their faces, judge whether or not we thought that the film we just watched was actually good, or just weird in a bad way...

 In a classification process, we gather data about a certain ‘thing’ (which could come from multiple sources) and assign a particular category to it.